Eargo vs. Jabra Enhance

 • LINK by Eargo: A unique earbud-style hearing aid with Bluetooth streaming

-We give Eargo high marks for sound quality, noise reduction, and discretion.
+We give Eargo high marks for sound quality, noise reduction and discretion.
 Eargo hearing aids come with a variety of petals or domed ear tips in multiple sizes.
 Most of our testers found a comfortable fit that accommodated the size and shape of their ear canal.
-However, one of our testers has small ears, and she found that the hearing aids felt a bit uncomfortable.
+One of our testers has small ears, however, and she found that the hearing aids felt a bit uncomfortable.
 If they feel uncomfortable, you can send them back for a full refund during the 45-day trial period.

 » Related Reading: Eargo Hearing Aid Review

-If you or someone you love has been hesitant to “take the plunge” because of how hearing aids look, Eargo may be a great choice.
+If you or someone you love has been hesitant to take the plunge because of how hearing aids look, Eargo may be a great choice.
 One of the things we love about Eargo is its discreet designs.
-Eargo 6, Eargo 7, and Eargo SE are worn completely in the ear.
+Eargo 7 and Eargo SE are worn completely in the ear.
 They’re practically invisible.
-When testing them out, we often forgot that we had them in our ears.
+When testing them, we often forgot we had them in our ears.

 You can hardly tell that one of our testers is wearing Eargo 7 hearing aids here1